OTAK theses

 Conclusion with limitations: This section briefly summarizes the main findings of the analysis, and applies them to the original question(s), discusses possible alternative interpretations and views, examines the pedagogical implications (where appropriate), mentions the limitations of the research, and proposes directions for future investigations.
 All the conclusions have to be drawn on the basis of the data and not subjective speculations.

-References: In this section the writer lists all the references that were cited in the text (and only those!).
+References: In this section, the writer lists all the references that were cited in the text (and only those!).
 See the DELP’s websites on APA citation guidelines for details: http://delp.elte.hu/APAguidelines.htm.

 Appendices: The following materials can be included: blank questionnaires and their English translations, interview questions, observation schedules, information brochures, sample handouts, teaching materials used or designed, raw data, visual aids, scales, tests, less important tables or figures, practical examples, or other kinds of illustrative materials.
-Appendices need to contain only a short sample of the data (e.g., examples of filled in questionnaires, extracts from transcripts of interviews, parts of texts produced by the participants).
+Appendices need to contain only a short sample of the data (e.g., examples of filled-in questionnaires, extracts from transcripts of interviews, and parts of texts produced by the participants).
 Any material not in English must be translated into English.
 All the other data have to be made available upon request.

 Suggested length and proportion of chapters

-The review of the literature should typically be around one quarter of the total length of the thesis.
-The research design and method section will typically be around one quarter of the total length of the complete thesis.
-The results and discussion section should be around one half of the complete thesis.
+The review of the literature should typically be around one-quarter of the total length of the thesis.
+The research design and method section will typically be around one-quarter of the total length of the complete thesis.
+The results and discussion section should be around one-half of the complete thesis.

 The structure of the thesis: a theoretical thesis paper